iris-sast/iris/README.md

 ```
 Then update `CODEQL_DIR` in `src/config.py`.

-#### Step 4.
+#### Step 6.
 Check IRIS directory configuration in `src/config.py`
 By running the provided scripts, you won't have to modify `src/config.py`.
 Double check that the paths in the configuration are correct.
 Each path variable has a comment explaining its purpose.

 </details>

 ### Environment Setup for Other Systems

-**Mac**: If you have a Mac, you can also run IRIS.
-You must separately install java libraries using the dmg files provided by oracle (using the same links mentioned [here](#get-the-jdks-needed)).
-Please specify the appropriate Java directories in `data/cwe-bench-java/scripts/jdk_version.json`.
-Alternatively, you can use the provided dockerfile for setup.
+**Mac**: If you are using a Mac device, you can build IRIS one of two ways.
+You can build following the [Docker instructions](#environment-setup-for-docker) above, or you can build natively on Mac using the [Linux instructions](#environment-setup-for-linux).
+However, it is far more difficult to install the dependencies for IRIS natively, and we cannot insure reproducibility of results.
+Therefore, it is strongly advised to build using Docker.

-**Windows**: We have not evaluated IRIS on windows machines.
-If you are interested in extending IRIS's support to windows machines, please feel free to raise a PR.
+**Windows**: We have not evaluated IRIS on Windows machines.
+If you are interested in extending IRIS's support to Windows machines, please feel free to raise a PR.

 ## Quickstart
 Make sure you have followed all of the environment setup instructions before proceeding!